TomatenKuchenDEV/docs/docs/custom-bot/general.md

 The current credit prices, along with an automatic calculator, are listed on the [custom bot info page](https://tomatenkuchen.com/custom).
 The price is always rounded down to the nearest integer.

+## Settings {#settings}

+### Selected custom bot {#settings-custom-bot}

+Every server can choose the bot which is primarily used for responding.

+All other TomatenKuchen bots, including TomatenKuchen itself, then ignore all commands and events, and can be removed from the server-

+To do that, find out the user ID of the bot, e.g. in the Discord Developer Portal on your bot -> Bot -> "Client ID".
+This ID is inserted into the field.

+To disable this feature and let the main TomatenKuchen respond, leave the field empty.